David J. Gerleman

 “CONTOMS (Counter Narcotics and Terrorism Operational Medical Support Program).”
 Report for Congress.
 (Congressional Research Service: Foreign Affairs, Defense and Trade, 2001).

-“‘These Loyal Alabamians’: A Portrait of the First Alabama Union Cavalry Drawn from the Records of the National Archives and Pension Files,” paper presented at Alabama Association of Historians annual meeting, Gulf Shores, Alabama, February 2011.
+“‘These Loyal Alabamians’: A Portrait of the First Alabama Union Cavalry Drawn from the Records of the National Archives and Pension Files,” Presenter, Alabama Association of Historians Meeting, Gulf Shores, Alabama, February, 2011.

-“A Loyal and Worthy Man: William Houston, Abraham Lincoln, and Loyalist Patronage” presented at Sam Houston Symposium, Sam Houston State University, Huntsville, Texas, February 2009.
+“A Loyal and Worthy Man: William Houston, Abraham Lincoln, and Loyalist Patronage,” Presenter, Sam Houston Symposium, Sam Houston State University, Huntsville, Texas, February 2009.

 “Archival Collections and Local Research,” Panelist, Sam Houston Symposium, Sam Houston State University, Huntsville, Texas, February 2009.

-“Civil War Cavalry Horses,” The Civil War Institute, Gettysburg College, Gettysburg, PA, June 2005.
+“Civil War Cavalry Horses,” Invited Speaker, The Civil War Institute, Gettysburg College, Gettysburg, PA, June 2005.

 “The King’s Banners: History and Symbolism of French Regimental Flags in the American Revolutionary War.”
-Society of the Cincinnati, Anderson House Museum, Washington, DC, October 2001.
+Invited Speaker, Society of the Cincinnati, Anderson House Museum, Washington, DC, October 2001.